The Preschool is seeking substitutes

 Rivermont teacher’s responsibilities:

-2. The teacher should secure a substitute when she realizes she must be absent for the day by contacting someone from the provided substitute list.
-If a substitute cannot be secured due to a teacher’s sudden illness or other extreme circumstance, the Preschool Administration should be notified as soon as possible.
+- The teacher should secure a substitute when she realizes she must be absent for the day by contacting someone from the provided substitute list.
+If a substitute cannot be secured due to a teacher’s sudden illness or other extreme circumstances, the Preschool Administration should be notified as soon as possible.

-Contact Ann Knight, Preschool Director, to inquire about positions.
+Contact Treasa Plude, Preschool Director, to inquire about positions.